 There are many food trucks all over Los Angeles but the one I went to see was at my local farmers market.
 After trying the Korean BBQ Street Tacos we walked around enjoying S.Pellegrino® Sparkling Natural Mineral Water as we looked at what produce we would be taking home with us.

-The thing about farmers markets it makes me want to eat healthier.
-While the Korean BBQ Street tacos from the food truck were crazy delicious, they were cooked with a lot of oil and in heavy tortillas..
+The thing about farmers markets –they make me want to eat healthier.
+While the Korean BBQ Street tacos from the food truck were crazy delicious, they were cooked with a lot of oil and in heavy tortillas.
 I switched out the tortillas for some of the fresh red leaf lettuce wraps I was able to find at the market to make these Healthy Korean BBQ Street Tacos.
 I then topped them with some of the radishes you see here and some julienned carrots for some added crunch.

 The Healthy Korean BBQ street tacos are made using fresh flavors of soy, lime, ginger so they really are packed full of flavor.
 By adding sugar, the meat gets a slight char/caramelization on the edges.
 I also added a little heat with some Sriracha sauce.
 Healthy, a little heat marinade all wrapped in a cold crunch lettuce wrap, which just so happens pairs perfectly with the clean, refreshing S.Pellegrino® Sparkling Natural Mineral Water.